wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ### `enqueue_script`

-If your block requires custom JavaScript actions, then set this parameter the URL to the custom JavaScript file that will be used to do JavaScript tasks for the block (like initializing a slider).
+If your block requires custom JavaScript actions, then set this parameter to the URL of the custom JavaScript file that will be used to do JavaScript tasks for the block (like initializing a slider).

 ```php
 'enqueue_script'   => get_template_directory_uri() . '/blocks/hero/script.js',